dpsproservices/SampleSlicer/README.md

 # SampleSlicer
-Use the open source python pydub with ffmpeg to process a directory or folder full of raw recordings and slice them into seperated individual 16 bit stereo .wav files in a second folder.
+Uses the open source python pydub with ffmpeg to process a directory or folder full of raw recordings and slice them into seperated individual 16 bit stereo .wav files in a second folder.

-Normalize all the .wav files in the second folder for further processing.
+Normalizes all the .wav files in the second folder for further processing.
-Peak volume in decibels to 0 dB by default
+Peak volume in decibels is set to 0 dB by default.

 # Install dependencies